ethanchristoff/NLP-Based-News-Recommendation-System/README.md

 - **File I/O and Database**: For storing and managing user data and articles.

 ## Pre-Requisites
-1. [Download the dataset](https://www.kaggle.com/datasets/rmisra/news-category-dataset), in case the application's dataset does not render properly
+1. [Download the dataset](https://www.kaggle.com/datasets/rmisra/news-category-dataset), in case the application's dataset does not render properly and proceed to store it in the `articles` folder
 2. Ensure that you have ollama installed and setup, regard the following [link](https://ollama.com/download) to install ollama's local application
 3. Proceed to install the following model through CMD after setting up the application by running the following command: `ollama run llama3.1`, [Model Documentation](https://ollama.com/library/llama3.1)
 4. Thereafer you are required to create the following database through the following SQL queries: